 Notes

-- Browning the meat–Don’t overcrowd your skillet when browning the meat, or it will steam instead of browning.
-If the meat won’t fit comfortably in an even layer in 2 batches, split it into 3 batches and use an additional 2 teaspoons of oil.
+- Browning the meat–Don’t overcrowd your skillet when browning the meat; it will steam instead of browning.
+If the meat won’t fit comfortably in an even layer in 2 batches, divide it into 3 batches and use an additional 2 teaspoons of oil.

 - Thicken the stew–If you prefer a thicker beef stew, whisk 2 tablespoons of cornstarch into 2 tablespoons of cold water.
 When the stew is finished cooking, use the sauté function (if using a multicooker) or set your slow cooker to high and whisk in the cornstarch slurry.
 Cook until thickened.